-This verse is saying something huge about what the God intends for his people.
+This verse is saying something huge about what God intends for his people.
 This text shows us that, contrary to individualistic American expectations, the good news of the born Messiah has not created privatized spiritual experience.
-Instead the gospel has created a gathering.
-It has created a motely community of outcasts and aliens.
-It has created a church.
-Dirty blue-collar shepherd, a carpenter, an unwed mother, and soon the party is even going to be crashed by a foreign wise men from the East.
-And you know what?
-I'm sure this was a little awkward.
-You want to know why I know that?
-Because I know my wife, and she didn't want strangers coming into the room after she had just had a baby, much less dirty shepherds who probably needed to be baptized in hand-sanitizer!
+Instead, the gospel has created a gathering.
+It has created a motley community of outcasts and aliens.
+It has created the Church.
+Dirty blue-collar shepherds, a carpenter, an unwed mother, and soon the party is even going to be crashed by a cadre of foreign wise men from the East.
+In the normal flow of life, these people have no business gathering together.
+But because of Jesus, they are brought together into a new community of people.